IBMTechSales/klp-workshop-labs/4310-TX-WebSphere_Automation/README - lab works but needs sections removed.md

     > Note: the URL is: https://cpd-websphere-automation.apps.ocp.ibm.edu/websphereauto/security

-    b.
+    c.
 From the WebSphere Automation **`Security`** dashboard, confirm that the tWAS v9.0.5.7 server is registered in IBM Automation.

     > Note: It might take 15 - 30 seconds for the server to be displayed in the WebSphere Automation UI.